 IMPALA works in tight collaboration with the Pan-African Thoracic Society (PATS) promoting education and training initiatives to strengthen respiratory health across Africa.
 The primary purpose of the spirometry training is to increase knowledge and awareness of spirometry on the continent.
 Teaching methods are blended to include theoretical concepts via eLearning followed by face-to-face on-site learning through power point presentations, group work, case studies and practical mentored exercises.
 So far, IMPALA supported the following PATS Spirometry Training:

-Uganda: A PATS Spirometry Training course was hosted in Kampala, Uganda in partnership with the Uganda Thoracic Society (UTS).
+Uganda: 13th to 15th November 2017 at Mulago Hospital Guest House in Kampala, a PATS Spirometry Training course was hosted in partnership with the Uganda Thoracic Society (UTS).
 A total of 20 delegates attended the course over 3 days.
 The students were equipped with skills, knowledge and specific competencies required to perform spirometry to international standards and guidelines.
 The course covered not only the theoretical and practical application, measurement and interpretation of spirometry but also how to incorporate spirometry testing systematically into routine clinical practice in primary health care through to tertiary institutions.
 The course was supported by the Uganda Thoracic Society who organised this training, as well as The European Respiratory Society; European Lung Foundation; MRC GCRF Lung Health in Africa across the life course grant; and NIHR Global Health Research Unit (IMPALA) grant who funded this project.

-Ethiopia: A PATS Spirometry Training course was hosted in Addis Ababa, Ethiopia in partnership with the Ethiopian Thoracic Society (ETS).
+Ethiopia: 17th to 19th November 2017 at the College of Health Sciences of Addis Ababa University, a PATS Spirometry Training course was hosted in partnership with the Ethiopian Thoracic Society (ETS).
 A total of 24 delegates attended the course over 3 days.
 The course was supported by the Ethiopian Thoracic Society and Addis Ababa University College of Health Sciences, as well as The European Respiratory Society; European Lung Foundation; MRC GCRF Lung Health in Africa across the life course grant; and NIHR Global Health Research Unit (IMPALA) grant who funded this project.